EdgeFirstAI/documentation/docs/studio/user/profile.md

 ## Edit Information

+Now that you can [see your profile information](#profile-information).
 You can edit your information by clicking on the "Edit Info" button on the left.

 <figure markdown="span">
 ![Edit Profile Button](../assets/user/edit-profile-button.jpg){ align=center }